dhruv0rathore/IRIS/README.md

 | :---------------------------------- | :----------------- | :------------ | :-------------- | :------------------ | :----------------- |
 | **Support Vector Machine (SVC)** | `C=1, gamma=0.1`   | **0.9667** | **1.00** | **0.95** | **0.95** |

-## How to Run This Project

-1. Open the Google Colab file: `[Link to Your Colab Notebook]` (replace with your notebook's direct link for easy access).
-2. Run all cells sequentially within the Colab environment.

 ---

 ## Conclusion: A Masterclass in Foundational ML